melles1991/usecuewebsite/_posts/2019-10-19-speaking-at-jekyllconf2019.md

 It has been an enormous honor to speak at JekyllConf2019.
 This was my first conference talk ever.
 Fortunately, I could speak live from my own home-based studio, so it involved no flying around the world.

 I created this home-based studio especially for this occassion.
 It features a set of soft lights, a Logitech C920 webcam and a dynamic Q2U Samson microphone on an arm.
 This setup costed me roughly 200 euro, yet it provided me with professional grade video and audio.
-It is not just great for streaming live video, but also works great for video conferences and creating Youtube video's.
+It is not just great for streaming video, but also works great for video conferences and creating Youtube video's.

 After my talk I got a nice reaction from the JekyllConf team, which made me happy.
 It showed that I got my point across: You can build a professional website with a CMS in under 20 minutes by using nothing but a browser.
 Spoiler: I used Jekyll and Github.
 Want to know more?
 You can find my talk by clicking on [this link](https://jekyllconf.com).